m-stojanovic/grafana-loki-fluentd-docker-compose/README.md

 ## About The Project

 Run Monitoring stack of Grafana Loki, Grafana and Fluentd on your environment with custom fluentd configuration.
+Change $MONITORING_SERVER_IP_ADDRESS with the IP Address of your Fluentd server.
+Or use .env file with variabl $MONITORING_SERVER_IP_ADDRESS.

 ### Built With